 Grow your network

 After a few months into the year, there was already growing fatigue of virtual meetings, so I suppose this is why many organizers started developing creative ways to engage with participants.
 And this was not limited to official events.
-Thanks to virtual coffee breaks, virtual break-out rooms (in Zoom), or virtual working spaces (via Padlet, Miro etc.) It was possible to spend more quality time with others.
+Thanks to virtual coffee breaks, virtual break-out rooms (in Zoom), or virtual working spaces (via Padlet, Miro etc.) it was possible to spend more quality time with others.
 I for one definitely did not miss the coffee-breaks in “real” conferences where most people dread small-talk and end up sticking to familiar faces.

-I met various interesting individuals on my online endeavors.
+I met various interesting individuals in my online endeavors.
 And I wasn’t even aware that I had been networking as I just enjoyed having interesting encounters.
 But, my 101 new connections on LinkedIn are proof of this (I wasn’t aware of this until I received my annual LinkedIn Stats).
 I think I had never expanded my network so quickly on an annual level before.

 My highlight was becoming part of European Women in Data.
 I met some wonderful and very competent women and am looking forward to working with them on increasing diversity in data careers.